yoniamde1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Local variables - > Create a script that lists all local variables and environment variables, and funcion.
 6.local variables - > Create a script that creates a new local variable.
 7. Global variable - > Create a script that creates a new global variable.
+11.There are 10 types of people in the world -- Those who understand binary, and those who don't - > Write a script that converts a number from base 2 to base 10.